astropy/astroquery/docs/nist.rst

                 --   6564.680232     -- 10775000.0  AAA ...
 2p     | 2P*  | 3/2 3d     | 2D   | 3/2   -- T8637       --
                 --   6564.722349     --  4209700.0  AAA ...
 2p     | 2P*  | 3/2 3s     | 2S   | 1/2   -- T8637       --

+Note that using a different unit will result in different output units in the `Observed` and `Ritz` columns.

 There are several other optional parameters that you may also set.
 For instance you may set the `energy_level_unit` to any one of these values. ::